Neha Shastry is an Indian American film director and producer whose work focuses on the intersection of power, justice and pop culture.

+Her work has been recognized with an Emmy, a duPont Award, and many other accolades.
 Over the past decade, she has made films about some of the most influential figures in our culture.

-Her other directing credits include the series The Murdochs: Empire of Influence (2022) which was named one of the best documentaries of 2022 by The New Yorker.
-She also made two films for the MGM+ series The Ruling Class (2023), one examining Betsy Devos, and the other, Peter Thiel.
+Her other directing credits include the series The Murdochs: Empire of Influence (2022), which was named one of the best documentaries of 2022 by The New Yorker.
+She also made two films for the MGM+ series The Ruling Class (2023), one examining Betsy DeVos, and the other, Peter Thiel.

 From 2021–2022, Neha was selected to participate in Netflix's inaugural Nonfiction Directing Fellowship, which was an incubator for upcoming directors of color.